diwic/thin_main_loop/README.md

 ## Status

 The library has functions for running a callback ASAP (as soon as the main loop gets a chance to run something), after a timeout, or at regular intervals.
+Sending a callback to another thread is also supported.

 Maturity: None.
 It's a proof-of-concept, to spawn discussion and interest.